Student Support Services

 The student must provide documented evidence to warrant consideration for a waiver of this requirement.
 A denial of this request may be appealed to the Assistant Director of Residence Life.
 Charges for both services will be added to the student’s account until approval for the waiver is obtained.
 Any student that does not comply with the above policy will be subject to disciplinary action as specified by the Code of Student Conduct as published in Student Guidelines.

 Dining Service.
-Seven meal plans are currently available.
-All required first-year students must choose between the 20, 15, or All Acess meal plans.
+Four meal plans are currently available.
+All required first-year students must choose between the 20, 15 or “any 160” meal plans.
 The 5 meal plan is designed for and restricted to upperclassmen living on or off campus.
-The 20, 15, or 5 meal plans offer the given number of meals per week (Monday through Sunday).
-The 25, 50, or 100 meal plans provide the designated number of meals during the semester.
-All meal plans include Bearkat Bucks, which the student can use at the fast food areas around campus.
-Bearkat Bucks is a declining balance account in which a minimum of $25 is deposited, and the cash price of food purchases is deducted from the balance.
-Bearkat Bucks are nonrefundable.
-Bearkat Bucks are welcome at any ARAMARK managed campus dining facility.
+The 20, 15 or 5 meal plans offer the given number of meals per week (Monday through Sunday).
+The fourth option provides for “any 160” meals during the semester.
+Students who purchase the 5, 20, or “any 160” meal plans receive 100 “Bonus Points” toward the Bearkat Express.
+Students who purchase the 15 meal plan will receive 155 “Bonus Points” toward the Bearkat Express.
+The Bearkat Express is a declining balance account in which a minimum of $25 is deposited and the cash price of food purchases is deducted from the balance.
+Bearkat Express funds are nonrefundable.
+Bearkat Express is welcome at any ARAMARK managed campus dining facility.
 Rates and additional information are available from the Department of Residence Life.

-The Students’ Legal and Mediation Services office is located in the Lowman Student Center, Suite 330.
-Our fulltime attorney also travels to the Woodlands campus and the Tomball campus to allow with various schedules to easily obtain services.
-Please schedule an appointment by calling (936) 294-1717 or online at www.shsu.edu/legal services.
+The Students’ Legal and Mediation Services office is located in the Lowman Student Center, suite 33.
+The student’s legal advisor has scheduled hours that allow students with various schedules to easily obtain an appointment by calling (936) 294-1717.
+Brochures concerning specific legal issues are also available for registered students.

-All legal consultations are confidential.
-Some common areas of student concern are landlord/tenant issues, consumer protection, insurance, crime, family law, traffic tickets, automobile accidents, and employee rights.
+All matters between the students’ legal advisor and the student are confidential.
+Some areas of student concern are landlord/tenant issues, consumer protection, insurance, crime, family law, traffic tickets, automobile accidents, and employee rights.

 Located in the John R. Ragsdale Visitor & Alumni Center, the Sam Houston State University Visitor Center is the welcoming point of the University.
 Visitors are encouraged to register at the Center upon arrival to campus to ensure the maximum benefit of their visit.
 Buses are welcome and easily accommodated.
 Please contact the Center to: